FredGandt/KISSMyEars/README.md

    * have so many optional extra features that it requires an online wiki or forum to comprehend
    * utilise deep learning AI, and via a wet wired BCI, examine my mood and make selections it deems suitable

-With this premise in mind, I am working to build a Chrome web browser extension that provides **only** the features I **need** and presents them in a one stop control panel.
+With this premise in mind, I am working to build a browser extension that provides **only** the features I **need** and presents them in a one stop control panel.
 It currently looks like this:

 ![Screenshot 2022-01-06 075501](https://user-images.githubusercontent.com/3055947/148348802-b7b1eeef-7125-4509-8801-8aabde654602.png)